Population-level Task-evoked Functional Connectivity via Fourier Analysis: Simulations

 \section{Simulations}

-When comparing methods for FC estimation, direct comparisons of methods are difficult as the estimates are defined on different scales (\cite{cisler2014comparison}).
+When comparing methods for FC estimation, direct comparisons of methods are difficult as the estimates are defined on different scales \citep{cisler2014comparison}.
 In the context of FC analysis, we may compare the methods by measuring their accuracy in correctly identifying the relative values of FC among pairs of nodes estimated by each approach, i.e., the performance of the algorithm in terms of detecting underlying ``weak vs. strong" patterns instead of the estimated values.
 Specifically, suppose we investigate two pairs of nodes.
 The connectivity between one pair is weak while the connectivity between another pair is strong; we are interested in whether the estimated value for the weak connectivity is smaller than that of the strong connectivity.
 Therefore, in this section, we only compare ptFCE with other approaches in detecting underlying ``weak vs. strong" patterns.
-Simulation studies showing the performance of ptFCE in terms of estimation bias and variance are presented in Web Appendix D. For the comparative analysis, we use synthetic data generated by two different mechanisms designed to mimic the properties of HCP motor data.
-We design the simulations by using non-canonical HRFs in generating synthetic data to illustrate the robustness of our algorithm that uses the canonical HRF as input.
-We show that the algorithm can still detect underlying task-evoked FC patterns.

-We compare the ptFCE algorithm with the following methods: beta-series regression, \textit{naive Pearson correlation}, \textit{task Pearson correlation}, coherence analysis using two data-generating mechanisms such that the first is based on model (\ref{eq: BOLD time-course model}) for defining ptFCs, while the second is motivated by Pearson correlations.
-We use the second data generating mechanism to illustrate the comparable performance of our proposed approach with others even when the data generating mechanism is not compatible with the ptFC framework.
+We compare the ptFCE algorithm with the following methods: beta-series regression, \textit{naive Pearson correlation}, \textit{task Pearson correlation}, and coherence analysis.
+For the comparative analysis, we use synthetic data generated by two different mechanisms designed to mimic the properties of HCP motor data --- the first is based on the model in Eq.~\eqref{eq: BOLD time-course model} for defining ptFCs, while the second is motivated by Pearson correlations.
+We use the second data-generating mechanism to illustrate the comparable performance of our proposed approach with others even when the data-generating mechanism is not compatible with the ptFC framework.
+We design the simulations using non-canonical HRFs in generating synthetic data to illustrate the robustness of our algorithm that uses the canonical HRF as input.
+The two data-generating mechanisms are briefly summarized as follows.
+Details of them are in Appendix E.